 Inpatient acute care services rendered to Medicaid program beneficiaries are paid at prospectively determined rates per discharge.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Outpatient services are paid based upon a cost reimbursement methodology and certain services are paid based on a Medicaid fee schedule.
 The Hospital is paid for reimbursable costs at a tentative rate with final settlement determined after submission of the annual cost report by the Hospital and audit thereof by the Medicaid fiscal intermediary.
-The Hospital's Medicaid cost reports have been audited and finalized by the Medicaid fiscal intermediary through December 31, 2020 for the Morristown and Chilton Divisions; 2019 for the Overlook, Newton, and Hackettstown Divisions.
+The Hospital's Medicaid cost reports have been audited and finalized by the Medicaid fiscal intermediary through December 31, 2020 for all of the Hospital Divisions.